zachblume/zachblume/README.md

 ### Hi there, my name is Zach Blume 👋

-I work at at the [Democratic Data Exchange](https://demexchange.com/) (DDX), where I write infrastructure tooling that helps Democratic political campaigns and progressive organizations share information in realtime.
+I work at at the [Democratic Data Exchange](https://demexchange.com/) (DDX), where I write infrastructure software that helps Democratic political campaigns and progressive organizations share information in realtime.

 I am the co-founder of [Raise More](https://join.raisemore.app/), making best-in-class tools for political fundraising available to everyone.